Is Your Windows Hard Drive Good?

 hero

-Is Your Windows Hard Drive Ready for Linux?
+Is Your Windows Hard Drive Ready for a Migration?

 Before migrating to Linux Mint with Jackjump’s Windows to Linux Migration Tool, ensure your hard drive is healthy.
 A failing drive can cause data loss or installation issues.